Bigsby/SqlToXsd/README.md

-# MSDatabaseToXsd
+# SqlToXsd
-Reads a database schema to an XSD schema file
+Reads a database schema to an XSD schema file.